 Almondo, Roero DOCG, Bric Valdiama, 2016.
 14.5%

-From a single vineyard in the northwest of the DOCG, sandy soils are full of shells, hence the label.
+From a single vineyard northwest of the DOCG, sandy soils are full of shells, hence the label.
 Non-intervention winemaking.
 The Nebbiolo has 18 months of maturation in big non-toasted Slavonian oak casks.
 Dark Ruby red, red fruits perfume.
 The palate has cherry and raspberry fruit enhanced by hints of orange peel and rosemary.
 The tannins are smoothing out, while the alcohol is not intrusive and without heat.
 Persistent finish.
 A terroir wine that’s light on its feet, an outstanding example.
 Matched with Pork steaks in a black garlic marinade.
 Lay & Wheeler, £25.48

 Monchiero Carbone, Roero Riserva DOCG, Printi, 2016.
 14.5%

 Monchiero Carbone is a winery in Canale that has vineyards in several locations.
 Printi comes from 3 ha of vines in a Cru in the centre of the DOCG.
 It’s one of the appellation’s top wines.
 It gets 36 months ageing, of which 24 months are in barrique.
 Raspberry and blackberry scented, with tobacco, cocoa and cinnamon hints.
 A big-boned yet graceful wine; there’s still some austere tannin before a long, savoury length.
 Very expressive and years ahead.
 Drink with powerful food: Beef and game, hearty winter stews.
 N/A UK, about €25 in Italy.
 Will someone please bring this into the UK?